 - Hand-built fiberboard Bobbins for unrivaled quality control

-- 10-Year Warranty on manufacturing defects
+- Backed by our 10-Year Warranty on manufacturing defects

-It all starts with the love and care we put into our pickups.
-Our manufacturing process allows us to achieve unparalleled quality control.
-Our Real 54’s consist of local fiberboard and USA-Made Alnico 3 Magnets.
+Our Real ’54s consist of local fiberboard and USA-Made Alnico 3 Magnets.
 We wind each pickup by hand, one at a time.
-Each pickup is wound using our proprietary “Sectioning” technique.
-This gives the pickup a sweet, clear tone.
-Finally, we wax-pot the pickup to preserve the pickup, and prevent microphonics.
+We wind each pickup using our proprietary “Sectioning” technique.
+Winding the pickups this way gives each pickup a sweet, clear tone.
+Finally, we wax-pot the pickup to prevent microphonics and preserve the pickup for years to come.

 - What Magnet Stagger Do I Use?
 This all depends on your fingerboard radius.
 If you have a 7.25 – 10in Radius, we recommend going with Stock Stagger.
-If you have a flatter or compound radius, go with Hybrid stagger.
+If you have a flatter or compound radius, go with a Hybrid stagger.

-- What’s the difference between Real 54’s and Vintage Hots?
-Real 54’s use Alnico 3 Magnets instead of Alnico 5, giving them a little more midrange bounce and top-end glassiness.
+- What’s the difference between Real ’54s and Vintage Hots?
+Real ’54s use Alnico 3 Magnets instead of Alnico 5, giving them a little more midrange bounce and top-end glassiness.

 - How far away from the strings does the pickup need to be?
 Push your Low E String down at the highest fret.
 Measure from the top of the pole piece to the bottom of the string.
-Ideal starting location should be 1/8? on the bass string, and 1/16? on the treble string, when the High E string is pushed down at highest fret.
+The ideal starting location should be 1/8″ on the bass string, and 1/16″ on the treble side when pushing the high E string at the highest fret.